spilornis-ng/Indian-birds-AOH-codes/README.md

-# [Accepted in Biotropica] Using the Area of Habitat to Assess the Extent of Protection of India’s Birds
+# [Published in Biotropica] Using the Area of Habitat to Assess the Extent of Protection of India’s Birds

 India hosts multiple global biodiversity hotspots while being one of the most populous countries